Michel Foucault: University of Tunis and Vincennes: 1966–1970

 In 1968, Foucault returned to Paris, moving into an apartment on the Rue de Vaugirard.
 After the May 1968 student protests, Minister of Education Edgar Faure responded by founding new universities with greater autonomy.
 Most prominent of these was the Centre Expérimental de Vincennes in Vincennes on the outskirts of Paris.
 A group of prominent academics were asked to select teachers to run the centre's departments, and Canguilheim recommended Foucault as head of the Philosophy Department.
 Becoming a tenured professor of Vincennes, Foucault's desire was to obtain "the best in French philosophy today" for his department, employing Michel Serres, Judith Miller, Alain Badiou, Jacques Rancière, François Regnault, Henri Weber, Étienne Balibar, and François Châtelet; most of them were Marxists or ultra-left activists.

 Lectures began at the university in January 1969, and straight away its students and staff, including Foucault, were involved in occupations and clashes with police, resulting in arrests.
 In February, Foucault gave a speech denouncing police provocation to protesters at the Maison de la Mutualité.
 Such actions marked Foucault's embrace of the ultra-left, undoubtedly influenced by Defert, who had gained a job at Vincennes' sociology department and who had become a Maoist.
-Most of the courses at Foucault's philosophy department were Marxist–Leninist oriented, although Foucault himself gave courses on Nietzsche, "The end of Metaphysics", and "The Discourse of Sexuality", which were highly popular and over-subscribed.
+Most of the courses at Foucault's philosophy department were Marxist oriented, although Foucault himself gave courses on Nietzsche, "The end of Metaphysics", and "The Discourse of Sexuality", which were highly popular and over-subscribed.
 While the right-wing press was heavily critical of this new institution, new Minister of Education Olivier Guichard was angered by its ideological bent and the lack of exams, with students being awarded degrees in a haphazard manner.
 He refused national accreditation of the department's degrees, resulting in a public rebuttal from Foucault.